EstefaniaAracena/SQL-Challenges/Case Study #2 - Pizza Runner.md

 # Case Study #2 - Pizza Runner

+You can find the case study [here](https://8weeksqlchallenge.com/case-study-2/).

+Danny has a new business called Pizza Runner, a pizza delivery and he decided to hire some "runners".
+Lets check some data he collected.
 First we create the tables, then, we analize the data:

 ## Create the tables:
 ### runners